 +$15 service fee

-Price not includes a Physician Service Fee ($6) and a Lab Collection Fee ($9).
-These non-refundable fees cover the ordering and oversight of lab tests, and follow-up services when appropriate.
+Price does not include the Physician Service Fee ($6) and the Lab Collection Fee ($9).
+These non-refundable fees cover the ordering and oversight of lab tests and follow-up services when appropriate.

 Quest test codes:

 Spend $35 or more on Tripment Health services and split your payments using Sezzle.

 Chlamydia is a common sexually transmitted disease (STD) that is typically easily treated with antibiotics.

 Complete Blood Count (CBC) measures red blood cells, white blood cells, hemoglobin, and platelets in your blood.

 Abnormalities in the urine could indicate a range of problems, from urinary tract infection (UTI), kidney disease, to other underlying conditions.

 This panel uses the following tests to gain a broad overview of your health: CBC, CMP, UA, A1c, Lipid Panel, Iron, GGT, and Vitamin D.

 A Comprehensive Male Panel (CMP) includes up to 14 tests that help doctors get a broad overview of your health.